 In 2017 and 2018, several tours are scheduled: a string quartet tour in Latin America, the United States and Europe, and a voice tour that will take place in Asia, following the 2017 Laureates Festival, which will be dedicated to voice and opera.

-Every second year, alongside the Composition Prize, the Geneva Competition hosts its own festival, inviting former prize-winners back to perform during one week of concerts.
+Every second year, alongside the Composition Prize, the Geneva International Music Competition hosts its own Laureates Festival.
+Former prize-winners are invited back to Geneva to perform during one week of concerts in a variety of different venues.

 The first edition was launched in 2013 and presented a dozen laureates, including world-famous pianists Martha Argerich (1st Prize in 1957) and Nelson Goerner (1st Prize in 1990), as well as flutist Silvia Careddu (1st Prize in 2001) and percussionist Aiyun Huang (1st Prize in 2002).